-A girl in high school, the girl of my dreams, cared enough to try to cheer me up once when I was really down and wanting to be gone.
+A girl in high school, the girl of my dreams, cared enough to try to cheer me up once when I was really down and wanting to be gone and buried.
 She recited some poetry to me once:

 No man is an island entire of itself;

 every man is a piece of the continent, a part of the main;